nawka12/adept-sampler/README.md

 #### AkashicAOS v2 [EXPERIMENTAL]

-Detail-progressive schedule designed specifically for EQ-VAE SDXL models:
+A continuous power-function schedule designed for the smooth latent space of EQ-VAE:
-- **Single continuous curve** — no discrete phase boundaries, smooth step ratios
+- **Single continuous curve** — unlike stepwise schedules, uses a single continuous curve with no discrete phase boundaries
-- **Detail-progressive** — ~18% more steps in detail region (exploits EQ-VAE's fine detail capability)
+- **Detail-progressive** — shifts ~18% more steps into the low-sigma (detail) region
-- **Mid-range enhancement** — subtle boost around logSNR ≈ 0 for structure formation
+- **Mid-range enhancement** — applies a sinusoidal density boost at logSNR ≈ 0 to enhance mid-range structure formation
 - **AkashicSolver compatible** — designed for stable multi-step integration

 ### Enhancement Features